top of page

 Byram Karanjia ’05

-President and Executive Committee Chair
+President & Executive Committee Chair

 Byram Karanjia was a cellist with the Harvard-Radcliffe Orchestra from 2001–2004.
 After graduating, he worked at Greenhill & Co. as an M&A and Merchant Banking analyst, and at Perry Capital on its equity portfolio management team.
 Byram lives in New York City, where he serves as Partner and Portfolio Manager at an equity long-short investment firm.